 For small spot stains that have already dried on your rug, we do recommend that a designated wool detergent be used as per its instructions if you wish to attempt to remove the stain yourself.
 A mild mixture of lukewarm water, white vinegar and detergent can also be used as a homemade solution, but the use of a designated wool detergent is preferable.
 If using the homemade solution, wet a white cloth with this mixture and gently wipe, taking care not to spread the stain.
 If you have any doubts whatsoever or the stain is still evident once dry, seek the advice or service of an experienced rug cleaning professional.

 When vacuuming, take care not to use too much suction and move the head of the vacuum over your rug slowly, being careful not to catch any threads.
 Never use a vacuum head that has moving parts as this could damage your rug.
-If there is an obvious grain to the rug, always vacuum with the grain.
+Always vacuum with the direction of the weave.
 Vacuum both sides of your rug as dirt can penetrate all the way through.

-Extra care should be taken with the Puna rugs due to their softer, more delicate nature; very low suction should be used on these pieces.
-If damage from vacuuming starts to become evident, a careful shake or light beating with a tennis racket outside may be a better option.
+Extra care should be taken with Puna rugs due to their softer, more delicate nature.
+A careful shake or light beating with a tennis racket outside may be a better option than vacuuming.
 If in doubt, always seek the advice or service of an experienced rug cleaning professional.

 Never machine wash or hand wash an entire rug with water.
 This could lead to deformation and/or running of dyes.

 Rugs should be professionally cleaned at least once every one to three years.
 The amount of traffic the rug receives and the nature of the space where the rug is used, will determine how often your rug should be professionally cleaned.
 Some pieces may need to be dry cleaned.
 Always use the services of a professional who is experienced in the cleaning of flat handwoven rugs.